vsivsi/meteor-job/README.md

 Create a `JobQueue` to automatically get work from the job Collection, and asynchronously call the worker function.

+Note, if you are running in a non-Meteor node.js environment with Fiber support, the worker function will not automatically be run within a fiber.
+You are responsible for setting this up yourself.

 `options:`

 * `concurrency` -- Maximum number of async calls to `worker` that can be outstanding at a time.
 Default: `1`
 * `cargo` -- Maximum number of job objects to provide to each worker, Default: `1` If `cargo > 1` the first paramter to `worker` will be an array of job objects rather than a single job object.
 * `pollInterval` -- How often to ask the remote job Collection for more work, in ms. Default: `5000` (5 seconds)